w3c/wcag-em-report-tool/docs/EARL+JSON-LD.md

 ```

 ## earl:Assertor
-Assertor - an entity such as a person, a software tool, an organization,
+An assertor is an entity such as a person, a software tool, an organization,
 or any other grouping that carries out a test collectively.
 For more details see: http://www.w3.org/TR/EARL10-Schema/#Assertor